The Numerical Stability of Hyperbolic Representation Learning: Comparing Lorentz and Poincar e Models

 \subsection{Optimization}

-Although we see that the Poincaré ball has a larger capacity in representing points than the Lorentz model, we show in this section that this advantage will be wiped out when considering optimization processes on hyperbolic space.
+Although we see that the Poincar\'{e} ball has a larger capacity in representing points than the Lorentz model, we show in this section that this advantage will be wiped out when considering optimization processes on hyperbolic space.

 Generally speaking, for any manifold $\mathcal{M}$ and a smooth function $f:\mathcal{M}\rightarrow\R$, in order to solve a Riemannian optimization problem:

 one can apply Riemannian (stochastic) gradient descent \citep{bonnabel2013stochastic} with learning rate $\eta >0$: